Observing Evenings

 The CAA team will give you a guided tour of the night sky, picking out a number of objects of interest via the array of telescopes which all link up to the large screens so that everyone in attendance can see at once.

-We will have a selection of telescope with different types of camera linked up to stream detailed views of the moon and planets.
+We will have a selection of telescopes with different types of cameras linked up to stream detailed views of the moon and planets.

 Along with several wider fields-of-view idea for seeking out Galaxies, Star Clusters and Nebulae.